whatsthestoryglory/cv/content/posts/ctscraper/index.md

 #> character(0)
 ```

 What?
-I did everything right this time, what happened??
+I was sure I did everything right this time, what happened??

 I have to admit, this one took me a while to figure out.
 I needed to save the html file and sift through it manually before it made sense.
 There was no `.price__reg-value_multisku` in the HTML I saved!
 I loaded the page again into my browser and opened the source code to compare, and it was there, but it wasn't in the code I downloaded with R. What was going on?

+## Rendering the Page

+Many, if not most, of today's websites have some form of dynamic content on them.
+This could be showing you the store closest to you, updating the page to have a darker background when viewed in the evening, or even changing the price depending on your location.
+What I found when looking through the html file I saved was that in this case, all of the product information was loaded dynamically.
+The HTML my browser was sent would include only the barebones of the page, and then there was some `JS` scripting that would go on to request the specifics of the product separately and then render them.
+All of this happens so quickly in the browser that you may not even notice, but unfortunately my method of getting the page did notice.

 ### The magic of PhantomJS

-Reviewing the HTML source downloaded by R I noticed that there was very little product content included in it at all.
-It was like all the fields that mattered to me were excluded when I downloaded the HTML manually.
-Then I had a lightbulb moment, Javascript!

-I realized that what was happening was when loading the page in my browser, some javascript was being run that updated the page with all the details I was looking for.
-When I download the HTML I get references to these scripts, but they're not being run so the information I'm looking for isn't there.
-Enter PhantomJS.

 [PhantomJS](https://phantomjs.org/) is a "Scriptable Headless Browser."
-Basically what that means is that it does the things your regular web browser would do, but without displaying the results to a screen.
+Basically what that means is that it does the things your regular web browser would do, but without needing a screen to display it on.
 You can then write scripts telling it to do things with these results, such as capturing a screenshot of the fully rendered page, or saving the final HTML once all javascript has run.

 I found [this blog](https://velaco.github.io/how-to-scrape-data-from-javascript-websites-with-R/) that gave me an example using PhantomJS to render the page and store the result as a .html file.
-I ran this file, modified to use my own link, and saved the page to `ctire.html`.
+I then ran their code, modified to use my own link, and saved the page to `ctire.html`.

 ```
 system("phantomjs.exe ctscrape.js")